DanB91/Wozmon64/README.md

 - AMD64 CPU with at least 2 physical cores (threads don't count!).
 - Motherboard with UEFI.
 - Graphics chip that supports UEFI Graphics Output Protocol (GOP).
-- Graphics chip and video monitor that supports a resolution of 1920x1080.
+- Graphics chip and video monitor that supports the following resolutions:
+    - 1280 x 720
+    - 1920 x 1080
+    - 3840 x 2160

 ## Features

 - Supports 64-bit addresses and virtual memory.
 - Supports true backspace.
 - Error messages for bad input and runtime errors.
-- 1980x1080 24-bit color screen will be pixel-based as opposed to character-based.
+- Either 720p, 1080p, or 4K 24-bit color screen will be pixel-based as opposed to character-based.
 - Multi-core support, though the monitor itself will only be single threaded.

 As of now the monitor will have drivers for the following devices: